God of War (franchise): PlayStation 4 and PlayStation 5

 Following the announcement of the 2018 installment in June 2016, Cory Barlog confirmed that the 2018 game would not be Kratos' last.
 The ending of the 2018 installment also teased a sequel; it ended with Ragnarök looming, as well as a secret ending that showed a vision of the Æsir god Thor confronting Kratos and Atreus at the end of Fimbulwinter.
 During the 2020 PlayStation 5 (PS5) Showcase event on September 16, a new God of War was officially announced for a 2021 release on the newer console.
 When the game was first announced, it was only announced as a PS5 title; however, in June 2021, it was confirmed that the game would release on both the PS4 and PS5, marking the first cross-gen release in the series.
 Development was partly impacted by the COVID-19 pandemic, resulting in the game being delayed to 2022.
 In September 2021, the game's title was confirmed as God of War Ragnarök.
-During the 2021 PlayStation Showcase event, Eric Williams, who worked on every previous installment, was confirmed as the game's director, continuing the previous era's tradition of having a different director for each game; Barlog served as a producer on Ragnarök.
-It was also during this event that it was confirmed that Ragnarök would be the finale to the Norse era of the series.
+During the 2021 PlayStation Showcase event, Eric Williams, who worked on every previous installment, was confirmed as the game's director, continuing the previous era's tradition of having a different director for each game; Barlog served as creative director and producer on Ragnarök.
+It was also during this event that it was confirmed that Ragnarök would be the finale to the Norse era.
 The main reason Santa Monica decided to end the Norse era with Ragnarök was due to the game's size and scale.
-The 2018 installment and Ragnarök each respectively took five years to develop, and they did not want to take another five years, totaling 15 years, to tell one story.
+The 2018 installment and Ragnarök each respectively took about five years to develop, and they did not want to take another five years, totaling 15 years, to tell one story.
 The game supports options for players to run the game in either higher resolution or better performance, including 4K at 30 frames per second (fps), 1080p resolution at 60fps, a high frame resolution mode in 4K at 40fps, and a high frame performance mode that syncs to 120 hertz.
 The latter two high frame options are only available for the PS5 version of the game and require monitors with HDMI 2.1.
 Due to the game also being on PS4, it does not fully utilize the capabilities of the PS5.
 The PS4 version is a visual improvement over the 2018 installment while the PS5 version "is essentially an enhancement of what's already possible [on the PS4]".
 The game does, however, include several features exclusive to the PS5 hardware, such as 3D audio, haptic feedback, higher frame rate, and overall better graphics.
+Ragnarök received free DLC in the form of an expansion pack titled Valhalla in December 2023, which serves as an epilogue and introduced roguelite gameplay.
+Ragnarök along with Valhalla were then ported to Windows in September 2024 with improved performance capabilities.
+Upon the release of the PS5 Pro in November that year, the PS5 version of Ragnarök received an enhancement patch to also utilize the performance capabilities of the updated console.